BLOG

 - By Harshit Agarwal

-- 6 Mins Read
+- 5 Mins Read

-- Last updated on: May 13, 2024
+- Last updated on: Nov 28, 2024

-As per the latest OWASP Top 10 Mobile report, Weak Server Side Controls is the most exploited security threat in mobile applications.
-Most mobile enterprise applications that are really useful rely on some sort of back-end services, and that is why this is equally important.
-Weak Server Side Controls include almost everything that a mobile application can do badly that does not take place on the phone.
+As per the latest OWASP Top 10 Mobile report, weak server-side controls are the most exploited security threat in mobile applications.
+Most useful mobile enterprise applications rely on some sort of back-end services, which is why this is equally important.

-2. Scan Your Applications
+2. Scan your applications

-3. Get a Detailed Manual Assessment
+3. Get a detailed manual assessment

-M2: Insecure Data Storage
+M2: Insecure data storage

 2. Enforce proper permission for all the files which are being stored